-The wood is hard and heavy, with medium bending strength and stiffness and high crushing strength.
-It is very good for steam bending.
+It is hard and heavy wood with medium bending and crushing strength.
+White Oak is low in stiffness but very good in steam bending.

 RATINGS 1 TO 5 (BEST)